-Buddhist Meditation in the Theravada tradition
+Buddhist Meditation in the Theravada tradition.
+Breathing Exercises — Sri Chinmoy.
+1.

 Breathing into the heart centre Please breathe in and hold your breath for a couple of seconds, and feel that you are holding the breath, which is life-energy, in your heart centre.
 This will help you to develop your inner meditation capacity.
-2. Becoming aware of the breath Breathing Exercises — Sri Chinmoy
+2. Becoming aware of the breath When you sit down to meditate, try to breathe in as slowly and quietly as possible, so that if somebody placed a tiny thread in front of your nose it would not move at all.
+3 Breathing in peace and joy.
+View on Buddhism: (Tibetan) Buddhist practice and philosophy.

 Be Happy by H.E.
 Situ Rinpoche eBooks: Welcome.
 Welcome to Buddhanet eBook!

 You should not purchase high-priced original art pieces to create sophisticated interior: with several good framed posters you can renew your interior.
 Still life reproductions or recipe posters are excellent for kitchen, marine motifs would be acceptable for bathing room, large wide-angled landscape pictures are great additions for small windowless rooms.
+Healing the Body with Mindfulness of Breathing.

 This excerpt from a talk by Zen Master Thich Nhat Hanh explains how to use mindfulness of breathing to bring loving-kindness to our dear bodies.
-Healing the Body with Mindfulness of Breathing | Metta Refuge